MohamedBengezi/MohamedBengezi/README.md

 - 🔭 I’m currently working on ...
-  Uplift: A React Native social media application for weightlifting and fitness enthusiasts
+  A chatbot for fb messenger...
 - 🌱 I’m currently learning ...
-  Upgrading my React knowledge
-  Learning C & C++
-  Keeping my Java & Python knowledge up-to-date
+  More about DevOps to get Microsoft-certified through AZ-204 and AZ-900 Keeping my Java & Python knowledge up-to-date